aakison/extra-dry/ExtraDry/Sample.Components.Api/README.md

 ### Debugging

-Swagger is included in the API project, but is only made available during development.
-This is to keep the microservice lean during production.

 There are a set of .http files in the `HttpTests` folder which provide manual testing scenarios to use during development and debugging.
-These provide a fast way to test the API without needing to write a client or use the Swagger UI.
+These provide a fast way to test the API without needing to write a client or use the Postman.
 Additionally, these automatically use user secrets for the `Authorization` header of requests.

 See [HttpTests README](./HttpTests/README.md) for more details, including some Powershell snippets to configure the JWT tokens in user secrets.